From Ride Basics – Autumn 2013

-The way to do 360’s on flat is more about technique than strength and once you’ve mastered that you can take this trick to bigger drops and longer distances.
+The way to do 360s on flat is more about technique than strength.
+Once you’ve mastered that you can take this trick to bigger drops, over obstacles and longer distances.

 Tip: Use the left / right arrow keys